-Becoming a Pinterest Manager or Pinterest VA is a legitimate way to earn money working from home (or anywhere in the world that has an internet connection!)
+Becoming a Pinterest Manager or Pinterest VA today is a legitimate way of starting a business to earn money working from home (or anywhere in the world that has an internet connection!)

 There are over 500,000 business accounts on Pinterest, and many of them need an expert eye on their management.

-If you’re familiar with Pinterest or just starting out with this powerhouse platform, here are 9 tips for getting started with a Pinterest Marketing business and to become a Pinterest Manager.
+If you’re familiar with Pinterest as a visual search engine or just starting out with this powerhouse platform, here are 9 tips for getting started with a Pinterest Marketing business and to become a Pinterest Manager.

 Step #1 Play on Pinterest

-In order to become a competent Pinterest Manager, you need to become an expert.
-The first step is to play!
+In order to become a competent Pinterest Manager or Pinterest virtual assistant, you need to become an expert.
+The first step is to play.
 When I got started with Pinterest Marketing, I had only used Pinterest for fun.

 But this experience helped me understand the basics of how Pinterest worked, how the feed looked, what type of pins I liked, which ones I would never click on and why.